 A man with genital candidiasis will experience a rash on his penis, as well as general pain and discomfort when urinating.

 Unlike thrush and genital candidiasis, invasive candidiasis can pose a serious, potentially life-threatening problem.
 With invasive candidiasis, the candida yeast enters the bloodstream and can travel to the eyes, bones, heart, and brain.
 Initial symptoms of invasive candidiasis include a fever and chills, but symptoms become more serious as the infection spreads to the heart, brain, and joints.
 Invasive candidiasis frequently occurs in patients who have recently spent time in a hospital or other health care facility.

 Natural Remedies for Candida Infections

-Most medical treatments for candidiasis involve antifungal medication and topical creams, which are generally effective but may not be the ideal mode of treatment, especially if one prefers a non-pharmacological approach.
-Natural remedies that help prevent candida infections, relieve symptoms, and speed up recovery are readily available.
+Most medical treatments for candidiasis involve oral antifungal medication and topical creams, which are generally effective but may not be the ideal mode of treatment, especially if one prefers a non-pharmacological approach.
+Natural remedies that may help to combat candidiasis, relieve symptoms, and speed up recovery are readily available.